darekrossman/ai-storefront-tools/docs/TECHNICAL_ARCHITECTURE.md

 - Export file validation
 - Performance benchmarks

-This technical architecture provides a solid foundation for building a scalable, maintainable, and performant application that can grow from a local tool to a comprehensive SaaS platform.
+This technical architecture provides a solid foundation for building a scalable, maintainable, and performant application using plain HTML elements that can grow from a local tool to a comprehensive SaaS platform.